 The adequate way to go about this is to build your product with your customers.
 Too often, early-stage companies build their entire product from end to end without consulting the people they want to market to it in the process.

-It was the case of the London-based startup Prediko which have built an inventory planning solution for e-commerce brands.
+It was the case of the London-based startup Prediko which has built an inventory planning solution for e-commerce brands.
 Thanks to a forecasting engine that business' owners can easily customise and update, they now receive predictions on upcoming sales.

 Part 2: Go to Market

 So what is it you need precisely to create this strategy?
-Its success rate relies on the three aspects:
+Its success rate relies on three aspects:

 - Your understanding of your solution's positioning within your market